Tony gets invited to Hugh’s 75th birthday party. Blundetto puts himself square in the middle

 After Blundetto recognizes how deprived his twin sons Justin and Jason have been, especially in comparison to crown prince AJ Soprano, he thinks about taking Rusty and Angelo up on their offer.
 There is a short scene, filled with food imagery, in which we see Blundetto make his decision to commit violence:

 Blundetto’s mother eats breakfast while watching Julia Child tenderize a piece of meat.
 The sound of the food being pounded almost seems to echo the pounding that must be going on in Blundetto’s head.
 Just as chef Julia stops her pounding, Blundetto reaches his decision.
 He calls the New York guys and tells them “I’m in.”
-This means that Joey Peeps is going down.
+This means that Joey Peeps will be going down.

 Rewatching these episodes now, it’s very clear in my head exactly who is on Lil Carmine’s side and who is with John Sacrimoni.
 But during the original run, I was in a bit of a muddle keeping all the characters straight.
 Chase does provide a bit of dialogue here, though, which helps us to recognize which faction Mr. Peeps is part of: